 - any valid offshore treatment certificates.

 - Items of potential biosecurity risk will require an inspection.
 Goods coming from countries with identifiable biosecurity risks may require a higher level of inspection.
 After examining your documentation a biosecurity officer will notify you of the inspection requirements for your goods.
-See information on how to book an inspection.
+See "Clearance and inspection of goods."

 - If your personal effects need inspection, you will need to pay for an entry (a legal document issued under the Biosecurity Act 2015) to be created and you will need to make an appointment for the inspection of your goods.

 - At the inspection you (or your agent) will be required to open and unpack your consignment.
 You or your agent need to provide tools such as crowbars and hammers to open your consignment.
 In your/your agent's presence, a biosecurity officer will inspect your goods.
 You or your agent should record the box numbers for any declared risk goods so they can be easily located for the inspection.
 This will reduce your inspection time and costs.
 Goods that have been in contact with animals, plants and soil and have been thoroughly cleaned and free of biosecurity risk material before they are packed, will still be checked for any biosecurity risk material and subsequent treatment.

 - Documentation charges for a manual entry and inspection of your goods will be charged as per the department’s charging guidelines.